-The Regulations revoke the European Communities (Recognition of Professional Qualifications) Regulations 1991 to include a wider definition of 'regulated profession' in the UK.
+The Regulations revoke the European Communities (Recognition of Professional Qualifications) Regulations 1991 to include a wider definition of “regulated profession” in the UK.

 The Tax Credits Act 2002 allows information relating to tax credits, child benefit or guardian's allowance to be provided by the Board of the Inland Revenue to the Secretary of State or the Department for Employment and Learning in Northern Ireland for certain specified functions relating to employment and training.

 The Freedom of Information Act 2000 was passed by parliament on 30 November 2000 and has been implemented in stages.
-Full implementation occurred on 1 January 2005.
-The Act gives individuals the statutory right to access information held by public authorities, including:

 The main purpose of the Act is to establish a National Care Standards Commission to provide for the registration and regulation of children’s homes, independent hospitals, independent clinics, care homes, and a number of other similar agencies.

-The Social Security (Income Support and Jobseeker’s Allowance) Amendment Regulations 2004 amend the Income Support (General) Regulations 1987 and the Jobseeker’s Allowance Regulations 1996 to provide that a person who is entitled to income support or a jobseeker’s allowance retains his or her entitlement to benefit during a period of temporary absence from Great Britain in order to receive NHS hospital treatment.
+The Social Security (Income Support and Jobseeker’s Allowance) Amendment Regulations 2004 amend the Income Support (General) Regulations 1987 and the Jobseeker’s Allowance Regulations 1996

 Statutory disciplinary and grievance procedures came into force on 1 October 2004 with the aim of encouraging resolution of disputes in the workplace.
 All employers should have in place minimum statutory procedures for dealing with dismissal, disciplinary action and grievances in the workplace, and inform their employees.
 The procedures will also apply to certain redundancy and retirement situations and non-renewal of fixed term contracts.

 The regulations amend the Disability Discrimination Act 1995 and came into force on 1 October 2004.
-The amendments include:

 Regulation 7 of the Working Time (Amendment) Regulations 2003 amends the Working Time Regulations 1998, to provide for the 48 hour working time limit for doctors in training to be phased in over a period ending on 31 July 2009.

-The Compromise Agreements (Description of Person) Order 2004 extends the categories of “relevant independent adviser” to include Fellows of the Insitute of Legal Executives (ILEX) who are working in solicitors firms, provided the Legal Executive is properly supervised by a solicitor holding a Practicing Certificate issued by the Law Society.
+The Compromise Agreements (Description of Person) Order 2004 extends the categories of “relevant independent adviser” to include Fellows of the Institute of Legal Executives (ILEX) who are working in solicitors firms, provided the Legal Executive is properly supervised by a solicitor holding a Practicing Certificate issued by the Law Society.

-These regulations amend the Working Time Regulations 1998 to extend their provisions to certain jobs and professions that were previously excluded.
+These Regulations amend the Working Time Regulations 1998 to extend their provisions to certain jobs and professions that were previously excluded.